rxnlabs/caspio/README.md

 #CaspioRESTLibrary
-A PHP Library to access and use the Caspio REST API
+An un-official PHP Library to access and use the Caspio REST API.